 - Wax paper (from the baking section) or baking parchment

 - I measured my candle both height and circumference (I used a piece of wool for the circumference!) and cut my tissue paper to size.

 - Then I cut a larger piece of waxed paper

 - Wrap the tissue paper around the candle and then cover with the wax paper, pulling it tight.
-The wax paper makes this easier to do and stops you burning your hands especially with thinner candles.
+The wax paper makes this easier to do and stops you from burning your hands, especially with thinner candles.

 - Then I used the heat gun ( or you can use a hair dryer to melt the surface wax of the candle and the tissue paper will adhere to the candle.

 I have been burning the candle and the tissue does remain and not burn, but this paper is rather thicker than standard tissue paper.
 I remember making these with my mum and we used the old-fashioned sheets of wrapping paper (it was very thin) and rather than cover the whole candle we would cut an image out and just apply that.
 We would then cover with sugar that was iridescent and OK to burn.